liferay/liferay-docs/develop/tutorials/articles/customizing-liferay-portal/supporting-right-to-left-languages-in-plugins.markdown

 ## Related Topics [](id=related-topics)

-As you can see hooks are a useful way of modifying aspects and features of your portal.
-Here are some other tutorials you can explore to learn more about hooks:
+As you can see, hooks are a useful way of modifying your portal.
+Here are some other tutorials about hooks:

 [Themes and Layout Templates](/develop/tutorials/-/knowledge_base/6-2/themes-and-layout-templates)